Roseinfire/ManualGuide/README.md

 * my text is innerHTML and take any value exclude '#' and '*'
 * type is standart element name
 * my-variable is link to element style
+Character '@' is also draw operator.<br>
+Even if style not specified, '@' must be marked whith space after it.
+# With no style *p @
 #### Adding attributes:
 ```javascript
 #*img @ { src="my-img.com" }